 - The actual yield is the number of moles or mass of product obtained experimentally

-- The predicted yield is the number of moles or mass obtained by calculation
+- The theoretical yield is the number of moles or mass obtained by a reacting mass calculation

 Step 2: Calculate the amount of zinc reacted in moles

 Step 3: Calculate the maximum amount of copper that could be formed from the molar ratio: